lnqs/textual-image/README.md

 - **Terminal Graphics Protocol (TGP)**: Initially introduced by the [Kitty](https://sw.kovidgoyal.net/kitty/) terminal emulator, fully supported in Kitty, and largely implemented in [WezTerm](https://wezfurlong.org/wezterm/index.html) and partially supported by [Konsole](https://konsole.kde.org/) and [wayst](https://github.com/91861/wayst).
 - **Sixel Graphics**: Supported by various terminal emulators including [xterm](https://invisible-island.net/xterm/) and others.

-_Note_: Testing has been conducted primarily using Kitty for TGP and xterm for Sixel on Linux, with some sanity checks on other terminals.
-Feedback and interoperability testing on other terminal emulators and operating systems would be highly valued.
+_Note_: Testing has been conducted primarily using Kitty for TGP and xterm for Sixel on Linux.
+Both Windows and macOS are also supported, but more testing is necessary.
+Feedback on different platforms and terminal emulators is very welcome.

 See the Support Matrix below on what was tested already.